shailesh1729/tisp/book/ssm/srr.md

 = \Phi_{\Lambda} x_{\Lambda}.
 $$
 ````
-The lemma remains valid whether we use
+The result remains valid whether we use
 the restriction or the mask version of $\bx_{\Lambda}$
 notation as long as same version is used
 for both $\Phi$ and $\bx$.